Campanu82/video2geoframe.py/README.md

 Nothing simpler : collect your video, your GPS track, execute Python script and follow the guide !

-In detail, the program is built around a TUI or _Textual User Interface_, permitting to launch video process easily with step-by-step parameters input.
+In detail, the program is built around a TUI or _Textual User Interface_, allowing to launch video process easily with step-by-step parameter input.

-Input is guided by textual help indicating attempted values.
+Input is guided by textual help indicating expected values.

 Before script starting, you need to have :
-* a video file with exact timestamp (start) in local time or UTC
+* a video file (max.
+1h23 min)
+* known the exact timestamp (start) in local time or UTC
 * a clean GPS tack file covering video duration
 * a working directory.